 In 2016, Set 111 of TheSaint John’s Bible Heritage Edition (SJB) became a permanent addition to Berea College’s extensive collection of Bibles and religious texts housed in Hutchins Library Special Collections & Archives.
 One SJB volume is always on display in the Library lobby and may be viewed when the Library is open.
-Other SJB volumes may be viewed by appointment in Special Collections & Archives.
+Other SJB volumes may be viewed in the Special Collections and Archives reading room by appointment.

 To view St. John's Bible volumes online, follow the links listed below.

 Weaving together word and image, world-renowned calligrapher Jackson and an international team of illustrators celebrate the message of the Old Testament prophets in hand-ground pigments, gold leaf, and elegant script.
 A stunning reproduction of the first illuminated Bible commissioned since the invention of the printing press.

 The longtime scribe to Her Majesty Queen Elizabeth’s Crown office used age-old calligraphic techniques to create a modern manuscript: egg yolks, gold, silver, and platinum in the illuminations; goose quills and hand-ground ink on carefully selected calf-skin vellum for the text.
 Experience for yourself the story of the most extensive scribal commission in the world since the end of the Middle Ages, a story that has not happened for a long time and probably will never happen again.